reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 #### Preflight Requests
-In contrast to simple requests, the browser sends preflight requests for operations that intend to change the state of existing resources in the "Cross-origin server".
+In contrast to simple requests, the browser sends preflight requests for operations that intend to change the state of existing resources in the "Cross-Origin server".
 We use the HTTP methods `PUT` and `DELETE` for these operations.

 These requests are not considered safe so the web browser first makes sure that cross-origin communication is allowed by first sending a preflight request before sending the actual request.
 Requests which do not satisfy the criteria for simple request also fall under this category.